balexandre/so59673388/README.md

-# StackOverflow helper
+# StackOverflow helper for question 59674798

-Answer can be found on StackOverflow
+Answer can be found on [StackOverflow](https://stackoverflow.com/a/59674798/28004)